 Step 1: Saute the zucchini

 Add oil and butter into a large skillet over medium heat.
+(We’re partial to this skillet from our new line of cookware.)
 Then pile in the zucchini and cook, stirring occasionally, until the veggies are tender.

 Test Kitchen tip: You can use oil, butter, or a combination of the two.
 Note that butter has a lower smoke point than most oils, so it may burn faster under high heat.